ocarolino/Salamandra/README.md

 # Features
 * Player with support for major audio files (wav, mp3, wma, ogg and flac)
-* Multiple player modes, like random, shuffle or manual for playback control.
+* Multiple track selection modes, like random, shuffle or manual for playback control.
 * Special tracks, like time anouncements and random audio files from a folder.
 * A versatile events scheduler, for audio files or starting/stopping playback, at an scheduled day and time or periodically, like days of weeks or hours.
 * A simplified player to pre-listen audio files in another sound output.